Masked crimson tanager

 The masked crimson tanager (Ramphocelus nigrogularis) is a species of bird in the family Thraupidae.

-It is found in Bolivia, Brazil, Colombia, Ecuador, and Peru.
+It is found in Bolivia, Brazil, Colombia, Ecuador, Peru, and Venezuela.

 Its natural habitats are subtropical or tropical swamps and subtropical or tropical moist shrubland.

 The masked crimson tanager was first described by German naturalist Johann Baptist von Spix in 1825.
 Its species name is derived from the Latin words niger "black", and gularis "throated".
 It is one of nine species of brightly coloured tanagers of the genus Ramphocelus.
 Mitochondrial DNA evidence indicates its closest relative is the crimson-backed tanager (R. dimidiatus), and the two split around 800,000 years ago.